Lancaster, Lancashire: Political representation

-Most of the city lies in the Lancaster and Fleetwood constituency for elections of Members of Parliament to the House of Commons.
-The current MP for Lancaster and Fleetwood is Cat Smith of the Labour Party.
-The Skerton part of the city lies in the Morecambe and Lunesdale constituency represented by David Morris of the Conservative Party.
+The city lies in the Lancaster and Wyre constituency for elections of Members of Parliament to the House of Commons, represented since 2015 by Cat Smith of the Labour Party (as Lancaster and Fleetwood constituency before 2024).

-Before Brexit, it was in the North West England European Parliamentary Constituency.
+While the United Kingdom was in the European Union, Lancaster was in the North West England European Parliamentary Constituency.

 In the late 1990s and early first decade of the 21st century, the city council was under the control of the Morecambe Bay Independents (MBIs), who campaigned for an independent Morecambe council.
 In 2003, their influence waned and Labour became the largest party on the council.
 They formed a coalition with the Liberal Democrats and Greens.
 At the May 2007 local elections, Labour lost ground to the Greens in Lancaster and the MBIs in Morecambe, resulting in no overall control, with all parties represented in a PR administration.
 The 2011 elections saw Labour emerge as the largest party.
 They reached a joint administrative arrangement with the Greens.

 The 2019 Lancaster City Council election results put no party in overall control.
-The council is run by a coalition of Labour, Green, Eco-Socialist Independent and Liberal Democrat councillors, supported by the Independent Group, with Conservatives and MBIs in opposition.
-The cabinet consists of 4 Labour, 4 Green, 1 Eco-Socialist, 1 Independent Group.
-At 10 seats, Lancaster has one of the country's largest Green Party representations.
+The council was run by a coalition of Labour, Green, Eco-Socialist Independent and Liberal Democrat councillors, supported by the Independent Group, with Conservatives and MBIs in opposition.
+The cabinet consisted of 4 Labour, 4 Green, 1 Eco-Socialist, 1 Independent Group.
+At 10 seats, Lancaster had one of the country's largest Green Party representations.
+The 2023 Lancaster City Council election resulted in a council with Labour as the largest party but not in overall control, with 24 of the 61 seats.

+After the 2021 Lancashire County Council election, Lancaster East, Lancaster South East and Skerton were represented on the county council by Labour, while Lancaster Central was represented by the Green Party.